erramirez/LivingWithData/DraftChapters/Methods.md

 ### Research Design.

-This study was designed to elicit both qualitative and quantitative information from individuals who had been using a physical activity tracking device (Fitbit) for long period of time (&gt;= 90 days).
-Participants recruited to participate in this research study will be asked to complete two phases in order to participate in the study.
+This study was designed to elicit both qualitative and quantitative information from individuals who had been using a physical activity tracking device (Fitbit) for long period of time (>= 90 days).
+Participants recruited to participate in this research study were asked to complete two phases in order to participate in the study.
 In the initial phase participants who met the inclusion criteria and consented to be included in the study were asked to connect their Fitbit accounts to the Fitabase analytics system (Small Steps Labs, San Diego, CA, USA).
 This allowed participants to grant access to their historical data, collected through their Fitbit device, to the investigator.
 Once participants completed phase one they were asked to take part in a two-stage interview in-person, via phone, or via a web-video conference.
 Each interview was designed to last between 1.5 and 2 hours.
 The first stage of the interview consisted of gathering demographic data and completing various psychosocial measures.
 This lasted approximately 30 minutes.
 The second stage of the interview was a semi-structured interview and conversation with the pariticpant that covered a variety of topics related to the participants’ use of the Fitbit, the participants’ relationship with the data it collects, and the use of behavior change techniques.
 The institutional review board from the Univeristy of California, San Diego approved this study.

 ### Setting